 St. Patrick’s High School for Girls in Providence was opened on September 11, 1933.
 Over the years the school developed an excellent reputation for its overall Christian educational program.
 In 1969 the State condemned the building, and St. Patrick’s High School was relocated in St. Lawrence Parish in North Providence.
-This move had serious consequences for staff and students, and eventually, in 1984, with the realization of high schools in the diocese of Providence, St. Patrick’s High School took its place in the pages of history after 50 years.
+This move had serious consequences for staff and students, and eventually, in 1984, the Diocese decided to amalgamate St. Patrick’s High School with the boys’ High School, LaSalle Academy.

-With the renewal of religious life in the 1970’s the sisters became involved in all aspects of parish life.
-As the number of sisters became fewer, the community moved out of the large convent on Atkins to Mount Pleasant Avenue.
+With the renewal of religious life in the 1970’s the Sisters became involved in all aspects of parish life.
+As the number of Sisters became fewer, the community moved out of the large convent on Atkins Street to Mount Pleasant Avenue.
 Other houses in the Providence area were rented, or purchased and sold, as the needs of the community and their ministries changed.

-A new building was built in 1965, and by the 1970’s some of the sisters began to consider St. Philomena Convent as a home for their retirement years.
-St. Philomena School, now a day school for Grades K-8 continues to expand and to flourish.
+A new building was built in 1965, and by the 1970’s some of the Sisters began to consider St. Philomena Convent as a home for their retirement years.
+St. Philomena School became a day school for Grades K-8; it continues to expand and to flourish.
 In 2021, the School became part of the Sacred Heart Network of Schools (RSCJ – Religious of the Sacred Heart of Jesus).

 In 1986 a house was purchased in Fall River, Massachusetts.
 This community residence was close enough to Portsmouth to allow members of the community to be a support to the community and school there, as well as to be involved in other ministries.

-When Sr. Stephanie, from England, was missioned to La Banda, she was instrumental in opening a school for children with special needs, Centro de Atención Múltiple María Magdalena.
-After many years of service in La Banda, she retired to the FCJ community in Salta, and soon began another school for children of multiple abilities, Centro de Atención Múltiple Martín de Porres, which the FCJ community and people of the barrio continued after Sr. Stephanie’s sudden death in 2010.
+An FCJ from England was instrumental in opening a school for children with special needs, Centro de Atención Múltiple María Magdalena.
+After many years of service in La Banda, she retired to the FCJ community in Salta, and soon became involved in beginning another school for children of multiple abilities, Centro de Atención Múltiple Martín de Porres, which the FCJ community and people of the barrio continue to support.

-The house in Córdoba was re-opened in 2000 by Sr Patricia to provide an experience of building Christian community for some young women who were discerning their vocation in life.
+The house in Córdoba was re-opened in 2000 to provide an experience of building Christian community for some young women who were discerning their vocation in life.

-Towards the end of April, 2001, Srs Marguerite and Patricia traveled to visit some places in the north of Argentina, very optimistically exploring the possibilities of an FCJ presence in the north of the country, nearer to Bolivia.
-For those who enjoy looking at maps, they visited Salta, Jujuy and Oran.
+In April 2001, two FCJs explored the possibilities for an FCJ presence in the north of the Argentina, nearer to Bolivia.
+They visited Salta, Jujuy and Oran.
 Overall, it was a very positive experience, with great possibilities.
 The needs were great everywhere but the reality of being so few in number had to be taken into account!

-By the end of 2002, a decision was made and Srs Patricia and Alicia moved to Salta where they lived in a poor and marginalised barrio, Barrio Solidaridad, that had been in existence only a few years.
+By the end of 2002 a decision was made and two FCJs moved to Salta where they lived in a poor and marginalised barrio, Barrio Solidaridad, that had been in existence only a few years.
 This city is culturally related to Bolivia and offered a good half-way point between the other two FCJ communities in Bolivia and Argentina.

 Ministries in Salta included pastoral work before and after the creation of the parish Santisima Trinidad, community organising, the creation of a centre for children with multiple abilities (Centro de Atención Múltiple Martín de Porres) and a library, and teaching at the Catholic University.

-After the formation of the Province of the Americas, the FCJ sisters began a discernment process to hear together whether God was calling them to a new outreach in Mexico.
-We recognized that Mexico offered a sort of ‘midpoint’ for our Province, between the sisters in South and North America, as well as offering many opportunities for ministry and formation.
-After much investigation, prayer and consultation the decision was made to begin by sending a small group of sisters from Canada, USA and Argentina to Mexico City.
+With the formation of the Province of the Americas in 2002, FCJ Sisters began a discernment process about a new outreach in Mexico.
+We recognized that Mexico offered a sort of ‘midpoint’ for our Province, between the Sisters in South and North America, as well as offering many opportunities for ministry and formation.
+After much investigation, prayer and consultation the decision was made to begin by sending a small group of Sisters from Canada, USA and Argentina to Mexico City.
 The first FCJs to live in Mexico wrote:

 Timeline of Foundations and Closures in the Area of the Americas

-1883 June – Arrived in Prince Albert and St. Laurent, Saskatchewan, CANADA
+1883 June – FCJs arrived in Prince Albert and St. Laurent, Saskatchewan, CANADA

 1885 July – FCJs from St. Laurent went to Calgary, Alberta, CANADA